szorfein/dotfiles/neovim/.config/nvim/README.md

-Custom config for Neovim in order to upgrade my older [vim 8 configs](https://github.com/szorfein/dotfiles/tree/main/vim) and replace [Doom Emacs](https://github.com/doomemacs/doomemacs) (very slow on Wayland and a lots of features just don't work without Xwayland).
+Custom config for Neovim in order to upgrade my older [vim 8 configs](https://github.com/szorfein/dotfiles/tree/main/vim) and replace [Doom Emacs](https://github.com/doomemacs/doomemacs) (very slow on Wayland and a lots of features just don't work without XWayland).

 Config use [lazy.vim](https://lazy.folke.io/) to grab all the dependencies, so you have nothing to do.

-## Dependencies with linter for conform.nvim
+## Dependencies

 - neovim
 - fd (replace `find`, written in Rust)